Distal strongly ergodic actions: Introduction

+In this note we construct a strongly ergodic, distal, non-compact system for the free group $F_3$ on three generators.
+This answers a question of Ibarluc\'{i}a, Le Maitre, Tsankov and Tucker-Drob.
+Moreover, we show that for an arbitrary countable ordinal $\eta$, there is a strongly ergodic, distal system of rank $\eta$.

-This note answers a question raised in an after dinner conversation during the conference entitled ``Structure and Geometry of Polish groups" (17w5094) held in Oaxaca, Mexico June 11 to 16, 2017.
-The participants in this conversation were : Eli Glasner, Tom\'as Ibarluc\'{i}a, Fran\c{c}ois Le Maitre, Todor Tsankov and Robin Tucker-Drob.
+The question was brought to our attention in a conversation during the conference entitled ``Structure and Geometry of Polish groups" held in Oaxaca, Mexico, June, 2017.
 The first named author thanks BIRS and the organizers for the invitation to participate in this very successful conference.
-We thank Alex Lubotzky for calling the work \cite{BG-08} to our attention.
+We thank Alex Lubotzky for calling the work \cite{BGS-10} to our attention.

 \br